Nicholas Roerich: Asian expedition (1925–1929)

 Between the summer of 1927 and June 1928, the expedition was thought to have been lost, as communication with them had ceased.
 They had, in fact, been attacked in Tibet.
 Roerich wrote that only the "superiority of our firearms prevented bloodshed....
 In spite of our having Tibet passports, the expedition was forcibly stopped by Tibetan authorities."
 They were detained by the government for five months and were forced to live in tents in sub-zero conditions and to subsist on meagre rations.
 Five men of the expedition died during this time.
 In March 1928 they were allowed to leave Tibet, and they trekked south to settle in India, where they founded a research center, the Himalayan Research Institute.

 In 1929 Roerich was nominated for the Nobel Peace Prize by the University of Paris.
 He received two more nominations in 1932 and 1935.

 His concern for peace resulted in his creation of the Pax Cultura, the "Red Cross" of art and culture.
 His work for this cause also resulted in the United States and the 20 other nations of the Pan-American Union signing the Roerich Pact, an early international instrument protecting cultural property, on April 15, 1935 at the White House.

 Manchurian expedition

-In 1934–1935, the US Department of Agriculture, then headed by the Roerich admirer Henry A. Wallace, sponsored an expedition by Roerich and its scientists H. G. MacMillan and James F. Stephens to Inner Mongolia, Manchuria, and China.
-The expedition's purpose was to collect seeds of plants which prevented soil erosion.
+In 1934–1935, the U.S. Department of Agriculture, then headed by the Roerich admirer Henry A. Wallace, sponsored an expedition conducted by Roerich, his wife Helena, and its scientists H. G. MacMillan and James F. Stephens to Inner Mongolia, Manchuria, and mainland China.
+The expedition's purpose was to collect seeds of plants which prevented soil erosion or which could withstand drought conditions.

 The expedition consisted of two parts.
 In 1934, they explored the Greater Khingan mountains and Bargan plateau in western Manchuria.
 In 1935, they explored parts of Inner Mongolia: the Gobi Desert, Ordos Desert, and Helan Mountains.
 The expedition found almost 300 species of xerophytes, collected herbs, conducted archeological studies, and found antique manuscripts of great scientific importance.
+Despite Roerich's peace activism, reports eventually reached Wallace that the party had been using American-supplied weapons to threaten locals in Mongolia and promising American support for an uprising.